The History of Exe Island, Exeter

-Due to the ongoing COVID-19 issues, this event has been postponed to a date to be announced in Spring 2022.
+Due to COVID-19 issues continuing into 2021, this event that was originally planned to be held in May of that year has been postponed to 30 April 2022.
 Existing bookings will be carried forward to the new date, or a refund can be made.

 This seminar is the first to be dedicated in its entirety to the history of an artificial island at Exeter – known as Exe Island – from its creation in medieval times through to the present day.